nutanix-cloud-native/ndb-operator/README.md

 kubectl apply -f <path/to/NDBServer-manifest.yaml>
 ```

-### Creating a Database Resource.
+### Create a Database Resource.
 A database can either be provisioned or cloned on NDB based on the inputs specified in the database manifest.

-#### Provisioning
+#### Provisioning manifest
 ```yaml
 apiVersion: ndb.nutanix.com/v1alpha1
 kind: Database